Caution (Mariah Carey album): Promotion

 Carey performed "GTFO" for the first time when she headlined the 2018 iHeartRadio Music Festival on September 21, 2018.
 Later, she performed the album's lead single "With You" at the 2018 American Music Awards on October 9, 2018.
 On November 16, 2018, Carey and American singer Ty Dolla Sign performed "The Distance" on The Tonight Show with Jimmy Fallon.
 On November 19, 2018, Carey also performed "With You" on Good Morning America.
 On May 1, 2019, Carey performed the album's second single "A No No" at the 2019 Billboard Music Awards along with a medley of "Always Be My Baby", "Emotions", "We Belong Together" and "Hero".

-To promote the album, Carey embarked on the Caution World Tour.
-It included 34 shows: twenty in the United States, three in Canada, ten in Europe, and one in Curaçao.
-The tour consisted mostly of theaters and small arenas, however, many of the dates did not sell out.
+To promote the album, Carey embarked on the 35-date Caution World Tour, visiting Europe, North America, Asia, and South America.

 Singles

 "With You" was released as the album's lead single on October 4, 2018.
 Its music video, directed by Sarah McColgan, premiered on October 10, 2018, on her YouTube account.
-The song reached number seven on the US Adult Contemporary chart.
-Initially released as a promotional single on November 1, 2018, The album's second and final single, "A No No", was serviced to radio on March 4, 2019.
-Both singles failed to chart on the US Hot 100 or any major music chart internationally.
+The song reached number seven on the US Adult Contemporary chart, becoming her 23rd top-ten hit on the chart.
+"A No No", initially released as a promotional single on November 1, 2018, was serviced to rhythmic contemporary and urban contemporary radio as the album's second single on March 4, 2019.
+Its music video, also directed by McColgan, premiered on March 8, 2019, and featured cameos from Carey's children and her then-boyfriend Bryan Tanaka.
+The song charted at number 17 on the US R&B Digital Songs chart.

+Promotional singles

-"GTFO" was released as the first promotional single from Caution on September 13, 2018.
+"GTFO" was released as the album's first promotional single from on September 13, 2018.
+It peaked at number four on the US R&B Digital Songs chart.
 "The Distance", which features American singer Ty Dolla Sign, succeeded it as the second promotional single from the album on October 18, 2018.
-Both songs reached the top 20 on the US R&B Digital Songs chart, peaking at number four and number thirteen respectively.
-On June 24th, 2022, Carey released "Runway", the bonus track previously only available in Japan, worldwide.
+It peaked at number thirteen on the US R&B Digital Songs chart.

+"Portrait" was released as the album's second promotional single on May 24, 2024, as a four-track extended play, which includes a 16-minute remix of the song subtitled the "Hopeful Child Remix", after speaking about the songwriting process of the song for an episode of Audible Words + Music.
+The song's "Hopeful Child Remix" debuted at number 44 on the US Hot Dance/Electronic Songs chart, becoming her first appearance on the chart.

+Other songs

+"Runway", initially only available on the Japanese edition of the album, was released worldwide on June 24, 2022 for its digital re-release.